hmworsham/topographer/README.md

 	R implementation of `dynatopmodel`.

 ## Note
 `topographer` is in dev mode.
-Most of the functions aren'tAt this point I've developed it mostly for use in analyses
-	for my own research and within my own lab.
+At this point I've developed it mostly for use in analyses for my own research projects and those of a few collaborators.
 Most of the functions are derived from other sources and R packages, just structured and/or integrated in a way that makes them easier for me to use.
 I haven't yet seen a case for publishing the package to CRAN, but may do so in future.

 ## Available functions in topographer 0.0.2.0